microsoft/ELL/tools/utilities/debugCompiler/README.md

-## Comparison Tool
+## Compiler Debug Tool

-This tool compares the results of the reference implementation and the compiled implementation of a given model against a given test image.
+This tool tests the results of the reference implementation and the compiled implementation of a given model against a given test image.

-It compares the output of each NeuralNetworkLayer in the model and prints a report showing statistics of each layer (both compiled and reference).
+It then compares the output of each NeuralNetworkLayer in the model and prints a report showing statistics of each layer (both compiled and reference).

 It also writes out a .csv file for each layer containing two colums, the